If you thought you could use GPS only when it came to tracking deliveries, you couldn’t be more wrong.

-The GPS data in question was managed by one STATSports, who controlled GPS data of players of as many as 16 Premier League teams.
+The GPS data in question was managed by one STATSports, who controlled the GPS data of players of as many as 16 Premier League teams.

 Most of Ireland’s professional teams use GPS already – players wear the GPS tracker in a close-fitting vest or a concealed pouch in the jersey.
-During matches, coaches could monitor players easily, checking everything from the heart rate to high speed running, or instances of acceleration and deceleration.
+During matches, coaches could monitor players easily, checking everything from the heart rate to high-speed running, or instances of acceleration and deceleration.

-- Helps Players in Staying On Course
+- Helps Players Staying On Course

 For cyclists and runners, GPS takes away the unpredictability of it all.
-You get access to metrics like the altitude you are one, which can help you control your cycling speed or look to build up stamina.
+You get access to metrics like the altitude you are on, which can help you control your cycling speed or look to build up stamina.
 It’s especially useful for cycling in a localized area with a specific route, helping you stay on track or even during remote trips.

 There is no worry about veering off the course – GPS helps you access landmarks easily.